NoteDance/optimizers/README.md

         loss_value = train_step(x_batch, y_batch)
 ```

-# Ranger_
+# Ranger_e

 **Overview**:

-`Ranger_` is a hybrid optimizer that combines RAdam-style rectified adaptive updates with Lookahead, optional Gradient Centralization (GC), optional subset-normalization (SN) for memory-efficient second-moment estimates, and an optional D-Adapt automatic step-size controller.
+`Ranger_e` is a hybrid optimizer that combines RAdam-style rectified adaptive updates with Lookahead, optional Gradient Centralization (GC), optional subset-normalization (SN) for memory-efficient second-moment estimates, and an optional D-Adapt automatic step-size controller.
 It is intended for robust, stable training across architectures: when `use_gc` is enabled it recenters gradients (useful for convolutional and/or fully-connected layers), `sn=True` groups elements to reduce second-moment memory, Lookahead (slow buffer + interpolation) improves stability, and `DAdapt` automatically adjusts an internal scaling `d0` from observed gradient statistics.

 **Parameters**: